-(c) A utility must develop and maintain procedures for identifying and repairing or replacing meters that are not functioning correctly and identifying meter usage from unidentified usage meters.
+(e) A utility must develop and maintain procedures for identifying and repairing or replacing meters that are not functioning correctly and identifying meter usage from unidentified usage meters.
 The procedures shall address steps taken to preclude corrected bills for under-billing errors that exceed six months in duration.
 The initial plan delineating the procedures must be filed with the commission by May 1, 2016.

 If the utility makes subsequent changes to the plan, the modified plan must be filed within 30 days of any changes.
 The plan must include, at a minimum: